 - is applicable early in the course of illness, in conjunction with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy, and includes those investigations needed to better understand and manage distressing clinical complications.

 Most large academic hospitals have palliative care teams made up of doctors, nurses, social workers, psychologists, and other specialists to whom patients may be referred to help manage pain and suffering, whether mental or physical.
-Typically, multiple myeloma patients live for many years and can have many potential complications, including bone pain, fractures, infections, and kidney disease.
+Typically, multiple myeloma patients live for many years and can have many potential complications, including bone pain, fractures, infections, kidney disease, psychosocial issues, and emotional distress.
 They may endure years of steroid treatment and deal with long-term anxiety and stress.
 In short, myeloma patients require support from a multidisciplinary team of specialists.

 If you have symptoms that are impairing your quality of life and have not received a palliative care referral, you must request help.
 Symptoms might include bone and/or nerve pain, loss of appetite, constipation, insomnia, nausea/vomiting, difficulty breathing, extreme fatigue, bleeding, anxiety, or sadness.